Spotify to FLAC: How to Download Lossless FLAC Audio 2025

 - Set both Streaming and Downloads to the highest option you see:

-- Select Lossless (if your Premium account includes the new Lossless option available in your region), or
+- Select Lossless (if available in your region), or

 - Very High if Lossless isn’t available yet.